Product Responsibility

 Safety Assessments of Chemical Emissions from Products

-To ensure the safety of customers using Canon products, we have also defined our own internal safety standards for volatile organic compounds (VOCs), based on the guidelines for internal exposure limits and indicators as set by major bodies in Japan, the US and Europe, along with the related international standards.
+To ensure the safety of customers using Canon products, we have also defined our own internal safety standards based on the guidelines for indoor air quality and indicators as set by major bodies in Japan, the US and Europe, along with the related international standards.
 We also check that our products conform to these standards.

-Safety Assessments of Ink, Toner, and Other Consumables
+Biological Safety Assessments for Ink, Toner, and Other Consumables

 Canon assesses the safety of its ink, toner, and other consumables, enabling customers to use its printers and MFDs with confidence.